 Telehealth isn't appropriate when symptoms suggest a kidney infection (fever, flank pain, systemic illness), when anatomy or patient factors shift the risk (pregnancy, male patient, recurrent UTI, history of stones, immunosuppression), or when the differential isn't clear.
 These situations need in-person evaluation — physical exam, urine culture, sometimes imaging or IV antibiotics.

-A telehealth UTI visit takes about five minutes of intake.
-You answer structured questions about symptoms, timeline, allergies, and pregnancy status.
-A licensed nurse practitioner reviews your intake within two hours during business days and, if your case fits the uncomplicated pattern, sends an e-prescription to your chosen pharmacy.
-You pick up the antibiotic locally.
-Total elapsed time: usually under three hours.
+A telehealth UTI visit starts with a short structured intake.
+You answer questions about symptoms, timeline, allergies, pregnancy status, and pharmacy.
+A licensed clinician reviews your intake 7 days a week, including weekends, and if your case fits the uncomplicated pattern, sends an e-prescription to your chosen pharmacy.
+Pharmacy pickup timing varies.

-A U.S.-licensed nurse practitioner reads your intake in full.
+A U.S.-licensed clinician reads your intake in full.
 If the symptom pattern fits uncomplicated lower UTI and no red flags surface, they select a first-line antibiotic (typically nitrofurantoin or Bactrim per IDSA guidelines) and e-prescribe it to your pharmacy.

 Take the antibiotic as directed.
 Symptoms typically improve within 24–48 hours.
 Finish the full course even if you feel better early — stopping short raises the risk of recurrence and resistance.